rubenerd/rubenerd.com/content/post/2016/sandwich-observation-10.markdown

 ---
 <p><img src="https://rubenerd.com/files/2016/shinon-hewshack.jpg" alt="" srcset="https://rubenerd.com/files/2016/shinon-hewshack.jpg 1x, https://rubenerd.com/files/2016/shinon-hewshack@2x.jpg 2x" style="width:500px; height:px" /></p>

 It's been seven years **to the day** since our last [grilled cheese sandwich observation] lesson.
-I was reminded of the old *Rubénerd* phenomena from a message from a dear friend.
+I was reminded of the old *Rubenerd* phenomena from a message from a dear friend.

 Clearly this issue needs to be resolved.
 I will quote an earlier lesson, with required modifications: